mavlink/mavlink-devguide/en/services/gimbal_v2.md

 ### Gimbal Device Messages

-This is the set of messages/enums for communication between gimbal manager and gimbal.
+This is the set of messages/enums for communication between gimbal manager and gimbal device.

 Message | Description
 -- | --